 Malcolm is an ecologist with over 200 publications covering the impacts of climate and environmental change, tropical rain forest ecology, and subsistence farming in sub-Saharan Africa.
 He has studied plants and environments in a diverse range of ecosystems from the tropics to the high Arctic.

-Malcolm is a trustee of WWF-UK, the Universities and Colleges Admissions Service (UCAS), and sits on the Board of the Institute for Apprenticeships & Technical Education.
+Malcolm is a trustee of WWF-UK, the Universities and Colleges Admissions Service (UCAS), the British Council, and sits on the Board of the Institute for Apprenticeships & Technical Education.
 Previously, he has served as president of the British Ecological Society, a trustee of the Royal Botanic Gardens Kew, a council member of the National Trust, a council member of the Society of Biology, and as a deputy chair for a Research Excellence Framework panel.

-Within Greater Manchester, Malcolm chairs the Memorials Advisory Group, established following the Manchester Arena attack of 22 May 2017.
-Additionally, Malcolm sits on the boards of Health Innovation Manchester, Corridor Manchester, Manchester Science Partnerships, and the Manchester International Festival.
+Within Greater Manchester, Malcolm sits on the boards of Health Innovation Manchester, Corridor Manchester, Manchester Science Partnerships, and the Manchester International Festival.
 He is also a member of the North West Business Leadership Team.